memgraph/gqlalchemy/docs/reference/gqlalchemy/vendors/database_client.md

 Saves node to database.
-If the node._id is not None, it fetches the node with the same id from the database and updates it's fields.
+If the node._id is not None, it fetches the node with the same id from the database and updates it&#x27;s fields.
-If the node has unique fields it fetches the nodes with the same unique fields from the database and updates it's fields.
+If the node has unique fields it fetches the nodes with the same unique fields from the database and updates it&#x27;s fields.
 Otherwise it creates a new node with the same properties.
 Null properties are ignored.